FarkostInteractive/VerdantPage/Documentation/Component Reference/VerdantTerrain.md

 *******

+VerdantTerrain is the equivalent of VerdantObject for Unity Terrains.
+By adding it you make Verdant aware of the terrain as a surface for vegetation.
+Just like Surface VerdantObjects it can be masked by VerdantObjects in mask mode.

+Unlike VerdantObject there are no mask textures.
+Rather, each type added to a VerdantTerrain is associated with one of the painted layers of the Unity Terrain.
+This means that if you have a grass layer and a rock layer Verdant can automatically fill in the grass layer with one of your types.
+If you just want to cover the entire terrain or place vegetation independently of its layers you can use a VerdantObject in mask mode instead.

-Because Verdant can't know when the terrain has changed you need to either update it manually by pressing the Update Terrain button or automatically by checking Update Automatically.
-This will make Verdant refresh every single frame, which can be quite demanding depending on how complex your scene is.
+As you're working on yout terrain Verdant won't be able to know that it has changed.
+You can refresh it manually by pressing the Update Terrain button or automatically by checking Update Automatically.
+This will make Verdant refresh every single frame and can have a significant performance on complex scenes, though only when the terrain is open in the inspector.

+When Verdant places instances onto the terrain it does so using its underlying heightmap.
+This can differ slightly from the mesh used to actually draw the terrain.
+If your vegetation is growing underground this is usually the reason, and you can solve it by increasing the resolution of your terrain.

+If you are switching to Vulkan in the editor Unity has a bug that makes the terrain heightmap briefly unreadable.
+The result is that Verdant won't be able to place anything onto it.
+To fix it, simply make a small edit to the terrain and undo it.
+Your vegetation should return instantly and the bug won't bother you until you switch again.

 ## Parameters